Sports Premium Funding

 The profile of sports in school has been raised.
 We regularly celebrated in newsletters, notice boards and through social media.
 Sport is also celebrated weekly during school assemblies.
 We have also been able to provide a wider variety of sports in school and as after-school clubs, enabling pupils to learn and try out new skills.
 More children have taken part in competitive inter-school competitions and all children have taken part in intra-school (house) competitions.

-We continue to invest in the use of qualified sports coaches to support lessons in terms of helping to provide high quality lessons as well as helping to develop our teacher’s confidence and skill set.
+We continue to invest in the use of qualified sports mentors to support lessons in terms of helping to provide high quality lessons as well as helping to develop our teacher’s confidence and skill set.
 The impact of this has been improved outcomes for the children.
 We have been able to target both SEND and MA> children and higher standards have been evidenced from them.

 ‘Fizzy’ club has been held 3 times weekly by our sports coach for children who need more development with gross motor skills.
 The development in these children has been identified by their class teachers.